johnsonjh/duma/README.md

 included my own changes to the packaging, and extended the build system in ways distinct from the original work.

 #### What is the "official" upstream?

-At this time, it's looking *very* likely that **this** repository will be the "primary" one, and the new "official" home for D.U.M.A. releases.
+At this time, it's *very* likely that **this** repository will be the new "official" home for D.U.M.A. releases.

 Hayati Ayguen, the original author, is no longer actively maintaining D.U.M.A. - he's moved on to other projects.
 While he was happy to correspond with me, it was obvious that he wouldn't want to deal with ongoing burden of continued maintenance and support requests that would be necessary if he were to continue as the primary maintainer of this tool.

 #### Conclusion